 With the fluctuations in enrollment through the last five years, we have been very diligent in right-sizing our staff in both the service and instructional areas.
 As programs have been added and deleted, we have made corrections in staffing to meet these needs.
 SMC first tries to assess the needs in the academic programs, making sure we have the right quantity, as well as quality, of instructors supporting the programs we offer.
-In Fall 2022 our full-time faculty was reduced to 44 as enrollment has slowed through the last few pandemic years but we continue to value the low full-time faculty to student ratio which we believe contributes to our high student success rates.
-We will add or minimize as needed as the program offerings change over the next 5 years.
+Our full-time faculty was reduced as enrollment slowed through the pandemic years but we continue to value the low full-time faculty to student ratio which we believe contributes to our high student success rates and have added a few full-time faculty positions back as enrollment is trending upward.
+We will continue to add or minimize as needed as the program offerings change over the next 5 years.
 On the administrative service side, we pay particular attention to re-thinking our service strategy in every department upon each and every turnover of staff, to be sure we are offering our students quality service effectively and efficiently.
 Over the past year, SMC has reallocated resources among administrative and academic departments to best meet the needs of our student enrollment changes.